Teaching Puzzles To Your Child

 copyscape notice

-Use these tips for teaching puzzles for children who need help getting started and figuring out how to complete a puzzle.
+Use these tips for teaching puzzles to children who need help getting started and figuring out how to complete a puzzle.
 If your child can't do puzzles, then I hope you will find this page useful in coming alongside your child and helping them master puzzles.

 This page deals with puzzles that are a little harder than toddler puzzles - about 24 pieces and up.